SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 <img src="./Docs/images/publish_cart.PNG" alt="Publish cart"/>

 Another automation.
 It is triggered by the "Cart Submitted" event.
 It will execute a command to publish an external event to Kafka.
-Based on the result it will generate a new internal event with the result.
+Based on the result it will generate a new domain event with the result.
-Again this kind of automation is not yet supported.

 ## Extra